Forrest City, Arkansas: 19th century

+20th century

+The Imperial Council of Jugamos, a fraternal organization of African Americans founded in 1910 by Wallace Leon Purifoy had its headquarters in Forrest City.
+The Forrest City Herald printed its constitution in 1916.
+The New Castle Herald noted the group and its officers in 1919.

 In 1940, Forrest City was a stop for the Choctaw Rocket, a passenger train operated by the Chicago, Rock Island and Pacific Railroad.
 Service was discontinued in 1964.
 Evidence that giant mastodons roamed the slope was revealed in 1949 when workmen excavating for sewer improvements found bones of the massive beasts within the city limits.

-Forrest City High School held its first integrated prom in 1988.
+In 1988, Forrest City High School held its first integrated prom.
 After school integration was ordered in the mid-1960s, Forrest City eliminated school-sponsored dances and social activities.
 For 23 years, social clubs and individual families had organized a racially segregated prom.

-Despite being named after Nathan Bedford Forrest, Forrest City already had a third African American mayor, current Mayor Cedric Williams, in 2018.
+21st century

+In 2018, the city elected Cedric Williams as mayor; Williams is the third African American mayor in the city's history.